Check Library¶

 check(re = '1', "Expected active read enable at this point");

-The first parameter is the boolean expression to check and the second parameter is the error message issued if the expression is false.
-Assuming this check fails and you haven’t changed the default settings for the default checker the error message will be something like
+The first parameter is the boolean expression to be evaluated, and the second parameter is the error message that will be issued if the expression is false.
+Assuming this check fails, and you haven’t changed the default settings for the default checker, the error message will be:

 10000 ps - check - ERROR - Expected active read enable at this point

-If you wish to have another log level than the default one set by
+If you wish to have a log level other than the one set by default via the new_checker

 check(re = '1', "Expected active read enable at this point", failure);

-A failing check is always counted as a failing check regardless of the
+A failing check is always counted as a failure, no matter the severity level specified.
+However, the level determines

-controlled by the stop level for the internal logger.
-The stop level can be change
+whether the simulation stops, which is controlled by the stop level for the internal logger.
+The stop level can be

 set_stop_level(get_logger(my_checker), warning);

-the Python test runner the stop level is set to failure
+Python test runner isn’t being used, then the stop level is set to failure

 Logging Passing Checks¶

-The provided message in a check call is also logged when the check
+The provided message in a check call is logged when the check passes, allowing for the creation of a debug trace to help

-what happened before a bug occured.
-This feature uses the log
+investigate what occurred before a bug.
+This feature uses the pass

-that is not visible by default but can be enabled
+log level, which is not visible by default, but can

 show(get_logger(default_checker), display_handler, pass);